danieltjw/action-queue-management/README.md

   - Prefer throughput (non-blocking actions may be delayed if throughput can be increased)

 REQ-1: The AQM will be able to modify its behavior / logic when Meta Actions are performed

+## 4 Other Nonfunctional Requirements

+### 4.1 Performance Requirements

+1. Register new actions: < 2 ms (99% of the time)

+The Queue Manager should register new actions inputs from the User within 2ms, 99% of the time.
+The default time resolution of 15.6 ms can be improved through the use of the hardware counter but at the cost of higher CPU usage.

+2. Dispatch actions: < 0.1 ms

+The Queue Manager action dispatch timer should have a resolution of under 0.1 ms. This will help avoid performance loss over time.

+3. CPU usage: < 1 %

+The program should use under 1 % of a typical CPU.
+High resolution time keeping needs to be balanced with its high CPU cost.